thelonelinux/LeetCode_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

 ##### DISK MANAGEMENT IN OS
 * 1. DISK STRUCTURE
   * Topics like Seek Time, Partition
+* 2. DISK SCHEDULING ALGORITHM IN OS
-* 2. FCFS DISK SCHEDULING
+  * 1. FCFS DISK SCHEDULING
-* 3. SSTF DISK SCHEDULING
+  * 2. SSTF DISK SCHEDULING
-* 4. SCAN DISK SCHEDULING
+  * 3. SCAN DISK SCHEDULING
-* 5. C-SCAN DISK SCHEDULING
+  * 4. C-SCAN DISK SCHEDULING
-* 6. LOOK DISK SCHEDULING
+  * 5. LOOK DISK SCHEDULING
-* 7. C-LOOK DISK SCHEDULING
+  * 6. C-LOOK DISK SCHEDULING
-* 8. DISK SCHEDULING PRACTISE QUESTIONS
+  * 7. DISK SCHEDULING PRACTISE QUESTIONS
-* 9. RAID (REDUNDANT ARRAY OF INDEPENDENT DISKS)
+* 3. RAID (REDUNDANT ARRAY OF INDEPENDENT DISKS)
   * Motive - If in case disk is corrupt, so for backup we need RAID technique for fault tolerance of our  program code. so that our code we can get back
   * LEVEL 0 to 6
   * LEVEL 0 - Only Stripping (dividing our program to separate disks plate)